raganwald/raganwald.github.com/index.md

 - My résumé is available upon [request][raganwald@gmail.com].
 - My personal email is [raganwald@gmail.com].
 - I'm open to 100% remote or Greater Toronto Area hybrid roles that leverage my technical and product focus.

 ---

+<p class="quotation">“You were a huge asset to PagerDuty, and wherever you land next will be lucky to have you.”</p>
+<p class="author">—Michael Cucci: Investor, Startup Advisor, ex-VP of Product and Marketing, PagerDuty</p>

+---